-Bronx Dog Bite Attorney
+Bronx Dog Bite Attorneys

 Dogs are wonderful companions but sometimes their pleasant temperaments do a sudden about-face.
 When they’re sick or frightened, or they see danger in simple human actions, dogs become aggressive and attack.
 The more aggressive assaults can cause disfiguring wounds, life-threatening injuries, and fatalities.
 Dog bites also risk transferring rabies, Pasteurella, MRSA, and other significant infections.